gloriapul/hobby_sprout/context/design/concepts/MilestoneTracker/testing.md/steps/file.ac78d5a2.md

 }

 /**
+ * Interface for LLM Service, to allow dependency injection for testing.
+ * This is introduced to make the concept testable without making actual LLM API calls.
+ */
+interface LLMService {
+  generateText(prompt: string): Promise<string>;
+}

+/**
  * concept: MilestoneTracker [User]
  *
  * purpose: Allow users to monitor the progress that they are making toward their goals.